ralitong/acme-metric-hub/README.md

 > Notice that compared to the normal server, the unusual server
 > sends data at a slower rate (every 10 seconds).
-> This is intentional so that the metric server will detect it as
+> This is intentional so that the metric server will detect
-> outlier
+> the report as an outlier

 ### Getting the outlier server
-Now that there is a normal server and an unusual server sending outlier data to the metric server.
+Now that there is a normal server and an unusual server sending outlier reports to the metric server.
 An outlier server should appear when executing `make get-outliers`

 Open another terminal, execute the command below: